Aasif-github/Database/Javascript/main.md

 So they have independent outer Lexical Environments, each one has its own count.
 ```

+Why we need Closure?

+***Data Encapsulation and Privacy:***
+Closures allow you to create private variables and methods within a function scope, hiding them from the global scope and preventing unintended external access.
+This promotes modularity and maintainability by encapsulating data and logic within functions.

+***Maintaining State:***
+Closures enable functions to retain access to variables from their outer scope, even after the outer function has finished executing, allowing you to maintain state between function calls.

+***Event Handling:***
+Closures are essential for event handlers in web development, allowing you to attach functions to events while retaining access to the surrounding scope and data, which is particularly useful for data encapsulation and avoiding global variables.

+***Higher-Order Functions:***
+Closures are fundamental to creating higher-order functions, where functions can be dynamically created and configured, allowing for the simple generation of functions with preset states.

+***Currying:***
+Closures are used to implement currying, a technique where a function that takes multiple arguments is transformed into a sequence of functions that each take a single argument.

 ### Lexical Environment
 Lexical Environment is a runtime data structure that holds variable bindings (name-value pairs) and manages the scope of variables during code execution.